-- 1. The Commission, in cooperation with the Department of Motor Vehicles, shall adopt regulations which establish procedures for collecting, interpreting and correlating information concerning programs to control emissions from motor vehicles and any benefits which result from an inspection program. - 2.
-All information received by the Commission or the Department of Motor Vehicles is open to public inspection.
-(Added to NRS by 1977, 919; A 1985, 1992; 2001, 2618)
+1. The Commission, in cooperation with the Department of Motor Vehicles, shall adopt regulations which establish procedures for collecting, interpreting and correlating information concerning programs to control emissions from motor vehicles and any benefits which result from an inspection program.

+2. All information received by the Commission or the Department of Motor Vehicles is open to public inspection.

-NRS 445B.767 Authority of Commission, in larger counties, to adopt regulations to establish voluntary program of electronic monitoring of emission information; fee.
+NRS 445B.767 Authority of Commission, in larger counties, to adopt regulations to establish voluntary program of electronic monitoring of emission information; imposition and collection of annual fee.

-- 1. In any county whose population is 100,000 or more, the Commission may, in cooperation with the Department of Motor Vehicles and any local air pollution control agency, adopt regulations to establish a voluntary program of electronic monitoring of emission information, from vehicles equipped with onboard diagnostic equipment that permits such monitoring, for the purposes of compliance with this chapter. - 2.
-The Department of Motor Vehicles shall charge an annual fee of \$6 for each vehicle electronically monitored pursuant to subsection 1.
+1. In any county whose population is 100,000 or more, the Commission may, in cooperation with the Department of Motor Vehicles and any local air pollution control agency, adopt regulations to establish a voluntary program of electronic monitoring of emission information, from vehicles equipped with onboard diagnostic equipment that permits such monitoring, for the purposes of compliance with this chapter.

+2. The Department of Motor Vehicles shall charge an annual fee that is equal in amount to the fee imposed pursuant to paragraph (c) of subsection 1 of NRS 445B.830 for each vehicle electronically monitored pursuant to subsection 1.
 Fees collected by the Department pursuant to this section must be accounted for in the Pollution Control Account created by NRS 445B.830.
+(Added to NRS by 2009, 1326; A 2021, 2174)